Kerbalism/Kerbalism/README.md

 #RADIATION

-  Celestial bodies can have a magnetosphere that protect Kerbals from radiation, as well as a radiation
+  Celestial bodies have complex radiation environments, with magnetopauses and radiation belts.
-  belt: an extreme radiation zone.
-Cosmic radiation is ever present in the vast distances of space.
+  Beyond the heliopause, cosmic radiation is ever present in the vast distances of space.
-  Vessels can be shielded to offer some protection, at the expense of greatly increased mass.
+  Vessels can be shielded in multiple ways.

 #SPACE WEATHER